neo-technology/neokit/README.md

 ## Neoget
 Neoget is a download script for fetching Neo4j server packages.
-To download the latest nightly version of Neo4j, simply use:
+To download the latest released version of Neo4j, simply use:
 ```
 python neoget.py
 ```